polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/index.md

 ---
 title: Connect other chains
-description: Introduces tutorials and workshops for connecting to testnets and public relay chains.
 ---

 The **Connect other chains** tutorials delve into more advanced topics for moving beyond solo chain development, including how to connect your chain to other chains.